Things to Do in Iceland in September

 The weather in Iceland is notoriously fickle, and you can never predict it.
 What we can say is that wind and rain are common while snow is unlikely.
 The sunshine and warm weather can also be present but don’t count on it.

 Temperatures in September in Iceland are around 5°c – 10°c (41-50 Fahrenheit).

-What to wear in September in Iceland | What to Pack for September in Iceland
+What to Pack for September in Iceland

-September is the month to be prepared for wet weather.
-Bring with you some good thermals to keep close, the second layer should be a sweater + pants and then the waterproofs, jacket and pants.
-Rainproof hiking shoes or rainboots are your best bet when traveling out from the city.
-In Iceland, the saying “there is no bad weather just bad dressing” has proven itself over and over again and we suggest you think comfort over looks!
+Bring with you good thermal underwear to keep yourself cosy and warm.
+Your middle layer should be a sweater and pants, followed by a waterproof jacket and (if necessary) waterproof slacks.
+Rainproof hiking shoes or rainboots are your best bet when venturing out of the city.
+In Iceland, the saying “there is no bad weather just bad clothing” has proven itself over and over again and we suggest you prioritize comfort over style!

-Packing list for September in Iceland
+Your Packing List for September in Iceland:

-- Hat, scarf and gloves
+- Hat, scarf, and gloves